jcdorr003/windash/README.md

-# Welcome to React Router!
-(Experimental RSC)
+# Windash - Windows PC Performance Monitor

-⚠️ **EXPERIMENTAL**: This template demonstrates React Server Components with React Router.
+⚠️ **EXPERIMENTAL**: This app uses React Server Components with React Router.
 This is experimental technology and not recommended for production use.

-A modern template for exploring React Server Components (RSC) with React Router, powered by Vite.
+A real-time Windows PC performance monitoring dashboard built with React Server Components (RSC) and React Router, powered by Vite.

 ## Features

+- 📊 **Real-time PC metrics monitoring** (CPU, Memory, Disk)
 - 🧪 **Experimental React Server Components**
 - 🚀 Server-side rendering with RSC
 - ⚡️ Hot Module Replacement (HMR)